 Education is very important in our society, not just the opportunity to be educated, but to educate as well.
 To make the decision to teach is a big undertaking, as you must be able to deliver compelling and engaging sessions, whether it be for students, conference attendees or corporate clients.
-Griffith College offers prospective students the opportunity to revitalise their current teaching and training skills with a suite of postgraduate programmes in Training and Education, where the afore mentioned skills are implemented and delivered by highly skilled lecturers.
+Griffith College offers prospective students the opportunity to revitalise their current teaching and training skills with a suite of postgraduate programmes in Education, Learning and Development.

 Lifelong Learning at Griffith College

 Robert Farrell, a former HubSpot employee and graduate of the Postgraduate Diploma in Training & Education programme gave us an insight into his Griffith journey and shone a light on what prospective students can expect from the experience.